wdsmith-lab/obsidian-controlled-vocabs/README.md

 ## Settings

-Access the plugin settings via `Settings → Plugin Options → Controlled Vocabs`.
+Access the plugin settings via `Settings → Plugin Options → Lexicon`.

 - **Output Delimiter**: The string used to separate terms when inserting them (default: `,`).
 - **Vocabulary File**: Path to the markdown file containing your vocabularies.
 Use the file search to quickly select a file.